computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 title: Seven Bars to Code at in Brooklyn
 date: 2017-05-03
 category: Notes
-lede: In my opinion, bars are a better place to code than coffee shops.
+lede: Why bars are a better place to code than coffee shops.
 author: Patrick Steadman
 published: true
 image: "/images/coding-at-bar.jpg"